Healthy banana walnut bread

 - ¼ cup flaxseed

-Mix the dry ingredients together in a large bowl and set aside.
+- Mix the dry ingredients together in a small bowl and set aside.

-Pour into prepared loaf pan and bake in the oven for 45-50 minutes, or until golden on top and a skewer comes out clean.
+- Pour the batter into the prepared loaf pan and bake in the oven for 40-45 minutes, or until golden on top and a skewer comes out clean.